Mrrvm/Orient/image_proc/Camera_take3/input/README.md

 As an argument for the Matlab Estimator ``runAll``, the path to the directory with the distances directories should be provided if the type is ``REAL_DISTANCES`` as explained previously, in this case that would be ``real.distance.inputDir = input/``.
 For a specific distance when testing the error by angle, it should be ``real.inputDir = input/d5/`` for example.

-Data may be obtained through a motion capture software (Motive for example), or using a grid or even a chessboard.
-To obtain the input data on the necessary format, scripts for this 3 different methods are provided as follows.
+To obtain the input data on the necessary format, scripts for the 3 different methods metioned are provided as follows.
 For alternative methods, alternative code should be developed.

-## Motive data
+## OptiTrack Motive data

 1) For each distance and axis, the image files should be inside a directory and named with their date of creation.
 To change their names, the script [converting.sh](https://github.com/Mrrvm/Visual-Odometry/blob/master/image_proc/Camera_take3/input/Motive/converting.sh) may be used